-354. Nevertheless, Defendant Angell breached its duty in that it negligently provided actuarial and administrative services to the Plan and negligently communicated directly with Plan participants concerning the Plan and the interests of Plan participants concerning the Plan.
+354. Nevertheless, Defendant Angell breached its duty in that it negligently provided actuarial and administrative services to the Plan and negligently communicated directly with Plan participants concerning the Plan and the interests of

-355. As a direct and proximate result of the negligence of Defendant Angell, Plaintiffs suffered damages.
+Plan participants concerning the Plan.

-WHEREFORE, Plaintiffs request that the Court certify this action as a class action pursuant to Super.
+355. As a direct and proximate result of the negligence of Defendant Angell, action pursuant to Super.
 R. Civ.
 P. 23 and, for themselves and the Class, and demand judgment against Defendant Angell for damages, plus interest and costs, and such other and further relief as may be just.